ibm-cloud-docs/vpc/block_storage_vpc_expandable_data_volumes.md

    {: pre}

    This command returns a URL and prompts for a passcode.
 Go to that URL in your browser and log in.
 If successful, you get a one-time passcode.
 Copy this passcode and paste it as a response on the prompt.
 After successful authentication, you are prompted to choose your account.
 If you have access to multiple accounts, select the account that you want to log in as.
 Respond to any remaining prompts to finish logging in.

-Customers with special access to volume profiles within the defined performance family can expand their `sdp` volumes to the maximum capacity of 32,000 GB.
-{: preview}

 ### Expand volume capacity from the CLI
 {: #expand-vol-capacity-cli}